History of Galicia (Eastern Europe): Red Ruthenia

-At the start of the 13th century, the Galician-Volhynian prince Roman Mstislavich became the main military ally of the Byzantine Empire led by Alexios III, who referred to him as “igemon of Galicia”.
+At the start of the 13th century, the king of Galicia–Volhynia, Roman Mstislavich, became the main military ally of the Byzantine Empire led by Alexios III, who referred to him as "igemon of Galicia".
 Roman also married Alexio's niece, the elder daughter of the overthrown emperor Isaak II.
 The relation with Byzantium helped to stabilize Galicia's relations with the Russian population of the Lower Dniester and the Lower Danube.

 14th-Century wars

 A succession wars were fought in the years 1340–1392 concerning succession to the rule of the Principality of Galicia–Volhynia.
 After Boleslaw-Yuri II was poisoned by local nobles in 1340, both the Grand Duchy of Lithuania and the Kingdom of Poland advanced claims over the principality.
 After a prolonged conflict, Galicia–Volhynia was divided between Poland (Galicia) and Lithuania (Volhynia) and the principality ceased to exist as an independent state.
 Poland acquired a territory of approximately 52000 km2 with 200,000 inhabitants.